 With the Federal Economic Competition Commission (COFECE), Abt Associates produced animated videos in Spanish to promote fundamentals of competitive procurement and encourage reporting of corrupt practices.
-Mexico’s social stability and economic development — including the livelihoods of millions of households and businesses — depend on good governance.
-However, the country still struggles with systemic corruption.
+Mexico’s social stability and economic development — including the livelihoods of millions of households and businesses — depends on good governance.
+However, the country struggles with systemic corruption.

 More Accountability, More Transparency

-On another front, Mexico’s public procurement laws and regulations often are weak, ambiguous, or incomplete, which invites corruption in thousands of construction and infrastructure projects.
-ObservatorioNAICM, a citizen-led observatory organized with MEPP support, is monitoring the construction process of Mexico City’s new airport, the costliest infrastructure project in Mexican history.
+On another front, Mexico’s public procurement laws and regulations are sometimes weak, ambiguous, or incomplete, which invites corruption in thousands of construction and infrastructure projects.
+Observatorio NAICM, a citizen-led observatory organized with MEPP support, monitored the construction process of Mexico City’s new airport, the costliest infrastructure project in Mexican history.